mcleber/PhotoBatch/README.md

 ## How to use
-#### Note: At this moment all internal messages of the application and Help are in Portuguese.
+#### Note: At this moment all internal messages and Help are in Portuguese.

 [USO]: PhotoBatch --[Rename|Scale|Convert|Resize] [Opções]